How To Bring About Positive Change Within a Group To Help It Come Closer To The Buy Nothing Project Vision

 — If you’ve been in another Buy Nothing group and your new group feels quite different, post about your observations made in your original group, what you enjoyed, what may not have worked well for you, and ideas about how the community can bring about the behavior you enjoyed in your previous group.
 Be the change you want to see and model what you’ve seen happen in other Buy Nothing groups.

 — Offer your support to your local admin(s) if you’d like to help.
 Perhaps you can help as an admin, as a moderator, or with the membership queue.
-All Buy Nothing admins are encouraged to take part in our Admin Training, and be members of our Local Admin Support Groups as well as our Volunteer Resource Center.
+All Buy Nothing admins are encouraged to take part in our Admin Training as well as our Volunteer Resource Center.
 We are a true network of volunteers, all are here to support your local admin.

-— If you’ve been waiting in the queue to join the group, to no avail, please let us know.
+— If you’ve been waiting in the queue to join the group, to no avail, please contact your local admins, not the Buy Nothing Project.
 You can also see if you have any Facebook friends in the group.
 If so, you could contact those friends and ask them to post in the group, asking why there are people pending in the queue.